Chesham Town Council

 A brown trout parr reared at Waterside School - image courtesy of the Chilterns Chalk Streams Project

-An exciting environmental project for Chesham started at Waterside in 2009 and has now successfully completed its second year.
-The town’s Impress the Chess partnership and the Chilterns Chalk Streams Project have brought trout back to the town through an educational project based at Waterside County Combined School.
+An exciting environmental project for Chesham started at Waterside in 2009 and has been running every year since in schools along the Chess.
+The town’s Impress the Chess partnership and the Chilterns Chalk Streams Project have brought trout back to the town through an educational project that started at Waterside County Combined School.

-The “Trout in the Classroom” project involves the installation of a specially designed aquarium at the school to recreate the conditions fish would experience in the River Chess.
-During the winter trout-breeding season, fertile trout eggs were put into the tank and left to the care of the Waterside pupils.
+The “Trout in the Classroom” project involves the installation of specially designed aquaria at schools to recreate the conditions fish would experience in the River Chess.
+During the winter trout-breeding season, fertile trout eggs are put into these tanks and left to the care of the pupils.

-Under teacher supervision, the children oversaw the hatching, nurturing, feeding and progress of the young fish.
-Not only did this give the students the chance to learn about the River Chess and the trout life cycle, but it also helped to inspire an interest in caring for the local environment.
+Under teacher supervision, the children oversee the hatching, nurturing, feeding and progress of the young fish.
+Not only does this give the students the chance to learn about the River Chess and the trout life cycle, but it also helps to inspire an interest in caring for the local environment.

-The second year of the project at Waterside was successfully completed in March 2010 when the young trout were released at Canon's Mill.
-In 2009 the pupils released their first batch of trout into the recently restored stretch of the Chess in Meades Water Gardens.
+In 2009 and 2010, the pupils released their batches of successfully reared trout into the recently restored stretch of the Chess in Meades Water Gardens.
 Both releases were organised by Allen Beechey, Chilterns Chalk Streams Project Officer, who brought Trout in the Classroom to Chesham.
 The project attracted national interest and the first fish release was filmed for the BBC One programme Countryfile, with presenter Julia Bradbury wading into the channel to help see the fish on their way.

 Filming of the trout release at Meades Water Gardens